Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ## 4.1 Accessing the System

 The ShoeShow platform is a web-based application accessible through a standard web browser.
 Users can access the customer-facing frontend, while administrators will use a separate admin frontend.
-The specific URLs for accessing the system will depend on the deployment environment (e.g., `https://shoeshow.app` for a production environment, or `http://localhost:4200/` for a local development setup).
+The specific URLs for accessing the system will depend on the deployment environment (e.g., `https://shoeshow.app` for a production environment, or `http://localhost:4200/` for client and  `http://localhost:4201/` for admin for a local development setup).

 ### Requirements for Access: